willdalh/ml-course/README.md

 - Click `Change Runtime type`.
 - Select `T4 GPU` in the popup and click save.

-The notebook will restart, and you can verify GPU access by running `torch.cuda.is_available()` in a cell.
+The notebook will restart, and you can verify GPU access by running `torch.cuda.is_available()` in a code cell.

 ## Instructions for running code cells: